 The Company generally does not allow for termination of a client's agreement except at the end of the agreed upon term or for cause.
 However, certain of the Company's client contracts provide that the client may terminate the contract without cause prior to the end of the term of the agreement by providing written notice, sometimes with relatively short notice periods.
+The Company also provides trial or evaluation periods for certain clients, especially for new products and services.
 Furthermore, there can be no assurance that a client will not cancel all or any portion of an agreement, even without an express early termination right.
 And, the Company may face additional costs or hardships collecting on amounts owed if a client terminates an agreement without such a right.
 Whether resulting from termination for cause or the limited termination for convenience rights discussed above, the existence of contractual relationships with these clients is not an assurance that we will continue to provide services for our clients through the entire term of their respective agreements.
 If clients representing a significant portion of our revenue terminated their agreements unexpectedly, we may not, in the short-term, be able to replace the revenue and income from such contracts and this would have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
 In addition, client contract terminations could harm our reputation within the industry, especially any termination for cause, which could negatively impact our ability to obtain new clients.